regebro/hovercraft/docs/presentations.rst

 slide, either with the ``data-x``, ``data-y`` and other impress.js settings, or the ``hovercraft-path`` setting, more on that later.

-Hovercraft will start making the first slide when it first encounters either a transition or a header.
+Hovercraft! will start making the first slide when it first encounters either a transition or a header.
 Everything that comes before that will belong to the presentation as a whole.